unnusl/magicmirror-home-dashcalendar/README.md

 Enter:

-- Latitude
+- Latitude  (eg Disneyland is 33.812136)
+  - Coordinates can be found on Google Maps if you right click on your location.
-- Longitude
+- Longitude  (eg Disneyland is -117.918985)
 - OpenWeather API key
+  - Free tier is fine, you will not be querying nearly as much as the limit.
+You can get that [here](https://openweathermap.org/api)

 ---